ChurchApps/FreeShowWeb/src/routes/docs/show-type/+page.md

 customtitlewithspaces=Some Text
 ```
 ### Options
-Under the Quick Lyrics text entry box is an Options button.
+Under the Quick Lyrics text entry box is an **Options** button.
 Clicking on this will show the following options.

 **NOTE:** FreeShow will remember the settings for these options for future Quick Lyric imports.
 #### Auto assign groups
 If **Auto assign groups** option is on and square brackets are not used this will attempt to use the first line of a paragraph as the group name.
-Otherwise, it will be placed in the `Verse` group.
+Otherwise, it will be placed in the **Verse** group.
 #### Format text
 If the **Format text** option is on, in will format text with auto capitalize, trim/split text & more.
 #### Max lines per slide
-Entering a number into the `Max lines per slide` field will cause Quick Lyrics to auto split after then requested number of lines breaking the song parts into multiple slides.
+Entering a number into the **Max lines per slide** field will cause Quick Lyrics to auto split after the requested number of lines breaking the song parts into multiple slides.
 This can better be done by setting the maximum number of lines in the **Styles** section of the Settings.

 ## Finding your shows